 However, an audit is not just a checklist, it does not happen in vacuum.
 A good audit needs a solid workflow.
 It also requires supporting technologies to connect your field team and sites, cost and time effectively.

 We will illustrate this point with the use of Bindy, the retail and hospitality industries’ leading site execution platform.

 Bindy implements an end-to-end, closed-loop site execution workflow.
 It lets brands communicate, execute, verify and remedy on time, in full, at every site.

 Here is Bindy’s audit / assessment / inspection workflow.

 Each form represents a certain program.
 It could be an operations program or a merchandising / seasonal initiative.
 It could be a loss prevention or security program.

 A form represents any information, data, photos, videos, or files you wish to collect at your sites.

 Set your permissions and restrictions.
 Choose who on your team can use the form, when they can use the form, and where they can use it.

-Using the built-in site tagging module, target specific sites, formats and/or users with specific forms, sections and items (if needed).
+Using the built-in site tagging module, target specific sites, formats and/or users with specific forms, sections, and items (if needed).
 Not all forms may be applicable to all sites.
 You control this.